 Adepta Sororitas/Sisters of Battle

 The Sisters of Battle are one of the simplest factions in 40k, owing to their very recent release in November 2019.
 They didn’t get anything new in Pariah, either (there’s Ephrael Stern, but she’s an all-Imperium unit, though a thematic one for a Sisters army).
+As of April 2021 they have a new unit in the Palatine, with rules in the Piety and Pain box, but no current points.

 The Codex contains the vast majority of the rules for playing Sisters, with a few FAQ tweaks.
 They no longer have any Forge World units to speak of.